domRiddle/ASF/Extended-FAQ.md

 Notice the `[unknown]` trust indicator changing into `[full]` once you signed our key with yours.

-Congratulatons, you've verified that nobody has tampered with the release you've downloaded! 👍
+Congratulations, you've verified that nobody has tampered with the release you've downloaded! 👍

 ---